esraagul/Python-Exercises/Easy.md

 print(x) # 2
 ```

+### Methods:

+* 1) join:  The join() method takes all items in an iterable and joins them into one string.
+A string must be specified as the separator.
+     "".join(...): Joins the strings into a single string.

 ## 5) `bin()` Function

 The `bin()` function returns the binary version of a specified integer.
 The result will always start with the prefix `0b`.